How to Remove Rust From Cast Iron Grill Pan

 • Try to put a paper towel between the pan and anything you place it on.

 • If the cast iron skillet comes with a lid, do not store it with the lid on.
-The lid can trap moisture from the air between the lid and the pan resulting in rust.
+The lid can trap moisture from the air between the lid and the pan, resulting in rust.

 Proper care will be vital in preventing your cast iron grill from rusting.
 Cast iron grill pans will continue to be a staple item in the kitchen that gets better with age.
 Proper cleaning will allow you to have the cast iron grill pan for a lifetime.

-I’d love to hear your thoughts about this article, so leave a comment below.
-Feel free also to follow me on my social media pages – Pinterest and Instagram or subscribe to my mailing list for other design inspiration and home decor ideas.
+Follow me on my social media pages ā€“ Pinterest and Instagram or subscribe to my mailing list for other design inspiration and home decor ideas.

 Leave a Reply